HRDC offers a number of ways to get involved and give the gift of time.

 Youth Employment Work Experience Sites provide participants with work opportunities to develop skills, knowledge, and work behaviors to increase their employability.
 Youth can work for a government, nonprofit, or for-profit employer.
 Contact Youth Program Staff at (406) 247-4732.
 The paperwork is minimal and takes only a few minutes to complete.

-June 13, 2019 HRDC will host its annual Play Date at the Zoo event at ZooMontana from 1:00-7:00 pm.
+In June HRDC hosts its annual Play Date at the Zoo event at ZooMontana from 1:00-7:00 pm.
 HRDC staff will be on hand to share information about their programs and services available to families.
 Numerous other community resources will also be on site providing information and activities.

-Last year more than 5,00 people joined in for this fun, family day.
+Around 5,000 people join in for this fun, family day.
 The event offers face painting, games, scavenger hunt, obstacle course, snacks, and more.
 The event is free to the public and includes free admission to ZooMontana.
 Volunteering includes helping with set up/tear down, activities/games, distributing snacks & water, and miscellaneous items as needed.
 Volunteers are asked to sign up for 2 hour shifts.

 Volunteer Income Tax Assistance (VITA)